XJTU-Graph-Intelligence-Lab/mtgcn/README.md

 # Multi-Track Message Passing: Tackling Oversmoothing and Oversquashing in Graph Learning via Preventing Heterophily Mixing

-This repository contains the Code of the ICML’24 paper _Multi-Track Message Passing: Tackling Oversmoothing and Oversquashing in Graph Learning via Preventing Heterophily Mixing_.
+This repository contains the Code of the MTGCN model in the ICML’24 paper _Multi-Track Message Passing: Tackling Oversmoothing and Oversquashing in Graph Learning via Preventing Heterophily Mixing_.

 ## Brief Description of Code Structure